Is this program right for you?

 Q: I GRADUATED FROM HIGH SCHOOL 25 YEARS AGO.
 DO I NEED AN OFFICIAL TRANSCRIPT?

-A: We require an official (sealed) transcript(s) confirming that you meet the admission requirements of high school graduate (or equivalent).
+Other programs at the institute may require an official (sealed) transcript(s) confirming that you meet the admission requirements of high school graduate (or equivalent).
 If you have completed credit courses (not continuing education) at another post-secondary institution you should submit that official transcript in lieu of the high school transcript.

 Students who are at least 21 years of age who do not have BC Grade 12, an equivalency, or who cannot access their high school transcript may, will still be considered for admittance to the program as a mature student identified in the JIBC Admissions policy.